 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Meeting and Event Manager salaries by education level in order to make a comparison.

-When the education level is High School, the average salary of a Meeting and Event Manager is 6,900 SGD per month.
+When the education level is High School, the average salary is 6,900 SGD per month.

 While someone with a Certificate or Diploma gets a salary of 7,920 SGD per month, 15% more than someone having a High School degree.

-A Bachelor's Degree gets its holder an average salary of 10,700 SGD per month, 35% more than someone with a Certificate or Diploma.
+People with Bachelor's Degree have an average salary of 10,700 SGD per month, 35% more than someone with a Certificate or Diploma.

 Professionals who hold a Master's Degree are rewarded with an average salary of 13,400 SGD per month, 26% more than someone with Bachelor's Degree.